AD-EYE/AD-EYE_Core/AD-EYE/ROS_Packages/src/RCV/README.md

 Send udp-data data to PX2, quaternion calculation and odometry calculation: Output -> UDP_Out.
 To choose socket and change what data is being sent: Output -> UDP_Out -> Ethernet UDP Transmit (Change message size and socket number), DSEncode32 (change data types to send).

+#### Run RCV
-Build Simulink model, open dSpace and go online in dSpace to flash built model to RCV.
-When blue light is blinking, udp messages are being received.
+Open setup2.m on RCV-laptop, choose RTI1401, run setup2.m, choose "black".
+Build Simulink model, open dSpace ControlDesk, connect yellow ethernet cable from RCV to RCV-laptop.
+Go online in dSpace to flash built model to RCV (press enter on pop-up windows) and launch AD-EYE and rcv_launcher.launch on the Nvidia Drive PX2.
+When blue light is blinking, udp messages are being received on RCV.
 For RCV to drive, AutoModeOn-switch has to be toggled up and the throttle has to be pressed down.
 When green light is on, the throttle is pressed and the RCV actuates based on the udp data.